jwinternheimer/data-blog/content/blog/2022-04-06-understanding-the-new-user-experience-in-buffer/index.markdown

 ## 2 TRUE                10      26      52
 ```

 Those that activated on their first day tended to have much longer first sessions.
-The median session duration was 26 minutes, compared to 5 mintes for those that didn't activate.
+The median session duration was 26 minutes, compared to 5 minutes for those that didn't activate.
 Let's now look at the number of events.

 ```r